 Another loosely-related phenomenon is the re-entry of space debris from space vehicles and satellites whose orbits are decaying to the point where they burn up in the Earth's atmosphere.
 A couple of well-reported examples of this occurred at around 23:00 BST on Friday September 21st 2012 as well as the return of the GOCE satellite just after midnight on Tuesday November 12th 2013.

 There are a number of comets around the sky at the moment.
 However, most of them require telescopic assistance to see them and some may be too far south in the sky to be seen by observers based in the United Kingdom.
-Here is a brief summary of the comets that may be accessible to observers with binoculars or small telescopes in the northern hemisphere.
+Here is a brief summary of the comets brighter than eleventh magnitude that may be accessible to observers with binoculars or small telescopes in the northern hemisphere.

-If you want to look for the International Space Station (ISS) as it passes over your location, please have a look at the Heavens Above web site.
+If you want to look for the International Space Station (ISS) as it passes over your location, please have a look at the predictions page on the Heavens Above web site.
 Choose your observing location in the Configuration section and then select ISS in the Satellites section.
-The ISS is at least as bright as a first magnitude star and can approach the brightness of Venus.
-Similarly, if you want to look for the Chinese space stations, Tiangong-1 and Tiangong-2 by selecting the appropriate links.
-It has been known for some time now that Tiangong-1 will re-enter the Earth's atmosphere in an "uncontrolled manner" early in 2018, most likely in March.
-Tiangong-1 and Tiangong-2 are significantly fainter than the ISS, normally as bright as a third or fourth magnitude star.
-Predictions for other satellites obtained from the Heavens Above web site.
+The ISS is at least as bright as a first magnitude star and can approach the brightness of Venus under favourable conditions.
+Similarly, if you want to look for the core module of the new, third generation Chinese space station, Tianhe-1, predictions for this 'under construction' space station can be found on the Heavens Above web site.
+This module, the first of three parts, was launched on Thursday April 29th 2021.
+Tianhe-1 is significantly fainter than the ISS, normally about as bright as a third of fourth magnitude star.
+Predictions for other satellites may also be obtained from the Heavens Above web site.

 The above image is a 30 minute forecast of the location and probability of auroral activity based loosely on a model developed at Johns Hopkins' Applied Physics Laboratory known as the Ovation Aurora Forecast model.
 It provides estimates of the energy per unit area on the Earth's atmosphere from observations of the solar wind and interplanetary magnetic field made by the Advanced Composition Explorer satellite in conjunction with empirical relationships derived from the Defense Meteorological Satellite Program.
-It shows where the aurora is most likely to be seen and how bright it is likely to be.
+It shows where the aurora is most likely to be seen and how bright it might be.
 The model generates a global estimate of power, called the Hemispheric Power, deposited into the atmosphere in gigawatts (GW).
 For powers of less than 20GW, little or no aurora may be visible.
-For powers of 20-50GW, you may need to be relatively close to the aurora to see it.
-For values above 50GW, the aurora should be easily observable, active and mobile.
-For values above 100GW, this is considered to be a significant storm where the aurora may be visible from hundreds of miles away.
+For powers of 20-50 GW, you may need to be relatively close to the aurora to see it.
+For values above 50 GW, the aurora should be easily observable, active and mobile.
+For values above 100 GW, this is considered to be a significant storm where the aurora may be visible from hundreds of miles away.
 The current prediction is downloaded when you load this page.
-If you want to download the latest model, simply reload this page or hit F5.
+If you want to download the latest model, simply reload this page or press F5.
 If you want to see the full-sized map, please click on the above image.

-Rising and setting times for the Sun and Moon as well as the planets and the times of twilights for other locations in the United Kingdom can be obtained from HMNAO's Websurf web pages using the Rise, Set and Twilight Times option.
+Rising and setting times for the Sun, Moon and planets and times of twilights for other locations can be obtained from HMNAO's Websurf web pages using the Rise, Set and Twilight Times option.

-The actual times at which the Sun will just appear, or disappear, will depend on the difference of the altitudes of the observer and the local horizon and the actual refraction, which depends on the meteorological conditions along the light path.
+The actual times at which the Sun will just appear, or disappear, will depend on the difference between the altitudes of the observer and the local horizon and the actual refraction, which depends on the meteorological conditions along the light path.
 Differences of a minute or so from the tabulated times are to be expected.

-For the drivers amongst you, the "Hours of Darkness", as defined by the Road Vehicle Lighting Regulations (1989), start half an hour after sunset and end half an hour before the following sunrise.
+For the drivers amongst you, the 'Hours of Darkness', as defined in the Road Vehicle Lighting Regulations (1989), start half an hour after sunset and end half an hour before the following sunrise.
 Headlights should be used during the Hours of Darkness and sidelights in the half hour periods after sunset and before sunrise.
 These timings can also be obtained from HMNAO's Websurf web pages using the Rise, Set and Twilight Times option.